gidven/saxo-openapi-guide/docs/basics/fundamental-programming-concepts/websocket-streaming.md

 ## Removing a Subscription

-When a subscription is no longer needed, for instance when the user has 'moved on' to a different section in the app's UI that does not require certain data to continue flowing, the app is required to clean up unused subscriptions.
+When a subscription is no longer needed, for instance when the user has 'moved on' to a different section in the app's UI that does not require certain data to continue flowing, the app is required to perform cleanup.
 This prevents unnecessary overhead and ensures that the session stays within throttling limits (see below).

 ```HTTP
 DELETE /sim/openapi/trade/v1/infoprices/subscriptions/{ContextID}/{SubscriptionReference} HTTP/1.1